 Welcome to the third post in my Candle Making Series.
 In the first post we looked at the items that make great candle containers, which is great for getting creative and upcycling, then in the second post I talked about how to make container candles.

 Making pillar candles is something I’m hoping to branch out into more this year.
-As you will probably know by now, I make soy container candles as my business and I want to expand my product line.
 I’ve done a bit of playing around with this particular area of candle making, but I’ve not made lots and I certainly haven’t gained consistency in this craft.
 So maybe this is a good time to learn a new skill together?

 One of the major differences between soy container candles and soy pillar candles – besides the shape and lack of container in the latter – is the wax blend used.
 Because pillar candles aren’t in a container, the wax needs to hold its shape as the candle burns down so it doesn’t just collapse in a huge mess.
 For this reason, pillar blend wax melts at a higher temperature than container blend wax.